 The district will also make opportunities available for students eligible for Special Education to participate with non-disabled students in the district’s art, music, industrial arts, computer, consumer classes and home economics classes.

-Within the district, a continuum of alternative placement options exists spanning within a class, resource room, self-contained, home-bound, and out-of-district provisions.
-These options are intended to address the individual needs of students and they are considered according to the following process:
+Within the district, a continuum of alternative placement options exists spanning within a general education class or regular early childhood program, resource room, self-contained, home-bound, and out-of-district provisions.
+Based on individual student need, evaluation data, IEPs and other team considerations, students are served within a variety of settings including individual instruction, small group instruction with peers, whole group instruction in special education settings and/or general education settings, always ensuring the least restrictive environment.
+These options are intended to address the individual needs of students, including preschool students with disabilities, and they are considered according to the following process

 The placement of each student with a disability will be determined annually, or sooner if appropriate, by the IEP team.